 What to Know When Using a Weight Distribution Hitch

 While using a weight distribution hitch can help keep your ride smooth and balanced, that doesn’t mean you can load the trailer and vehicle improperly without consequence.
 The weight should still be properly distributed, placing the heaviest items over the axel and keeping each side with fairly equal weight.
-If you are loaded down unevenly, you will likely still experience difficulty driving or fighting against trailer sway.
+If you are loaded down unevenly, you will likely still experience difficulty driving or reducing trailer sway.

 Choosing a Weight Distribution Hitch